Phalcode/gamevault-docs/docs/server-docs/images.md

 ## Image Persistence

-To ensure availability, performance, and efficient compression, Crackpipe persists all images on the filesystem using the `/images` directory and the database.
+To ensure availability, performance, and efficient compression, Crackpipe persists all images on the filesystem using the images directory (by default `/images`) and the database.
 This includes various types of images, such as box arts, screenshots, and thumbnails.
-The storage path `/images` for images can be customized by modifying the `IMAGE_STORAGE_PATH` environment variable.
+The storage path for images can be customized by modifying the `VOLUMES_IMAGES` environment variable.

 ## Image Reuse